abpio/abp-commercial-docs/en/others/penetration-test-report.md

 > The informational alerts are not mentioned in this document.
 These alerts are not raising any risks on your application and they are optional.

-### Cross Site Scripting (Persistent) [Risk: High] — Positive (Fixed)
+### Cross Site Scripting (Persistent) [Risk: High] — False Positive

 * *[GET]* — https://localhost:44379/Identity/Roles/ClaimTypeEditModal?id=dd3bdf4d-1221-cd81-6cad-3a0a65d17563

+**Description:**

+Cross-site Scripting (XSS) is an attack technique that involves echoing attacker-supplied code into a user's browser instance.
+A browser instance can be a standard web browser client, or a browser object embedded in a software product such as the browser within WinAmp, an RSS reader, or an email client.

+There are three types of Cross-site scripting attacks: non-persistent, persistent and DOM-based.

+Persistent attacks occur when the malicious code is submitted to a web site where it's stored for a period of time.

+**Solution:**

+For any data that will be output to another web page, especially any data that was received from external inputs, use the appropriate encoding on all non-alphanumeric characters.

+**Explanation:**

-The above URL was reported to be vulnerable to a "Cross Site Scripting (Reflected)" attack.
-We fixed this problem, see the following PR for the changes: https://github.com/abpframework/abp/pull/15519.
+The above URL was reported to be vulnerable to a "Cross Site Scripting (Persistent)" attack.
+This is a **false-positive** alert, since the response encoded while putting into the DOM.

 ### Path Traversal [Risk: High] - False Positive